recordlight/shoutout-overlay/README.md

 <img src="./documentation/image/customization.png" width="400">

 # Additional note
-I would appreciate if you could credit me as recordlight (or twitch.tv/recordlight or twitter.com/recordlight_) when using the widget.
+I would appreciate if you could put recordlight as credit (or twitch.tv/recordlight or twitter.com/recordlight_) when using the widget.

 <a href="https://twitch.tv/recordlight" alt="my twitch channel"><img src="./documentation/image/visittwitch.png" width="250"></a>